maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

   new PrettyString[A] {
     def prettyString(a: A): String = {
       // val label = labelFromMirror[m.MirroredType] - not needed
-      // val elemLabels = summonElemLabels[m.MirroredElemLabels] - not needed
+      // val elemLabels = getElemLabels[m.MirroredElemLabels] - not needed
-      val elemInstances = summonInstances[m.MirroredElemTypes] // same as for the case class val elemOrdinal = m.ordinal(a) // Checks the ordinal of the type, e.g. 0 for User or 1 for AnonymousVisitor
+      val elemInstances = getTypeclassInstances[m.MirroredElemTypes] // same as for the case class val elemOrdinal = m.ordinal(a) // Checks the ordinal of the type, e.g. 0 for User or 1 for AnonymousVisitor

       // just return the result of prettyString from the right element instance